ris3abh/DSCI521Covid-19DashBoard/README.md

 ## About the Dataset:
 Dataset #1: 'Mexican covid-19 dataset': https://www.kaggle.com/datasets/meirnizri/covid19-dataset
-Dataset #2:
+Dataset #2: Official time-series dataset(Mexico): https://datos.covid-19.conacyt.mx/#DownZCSV

-## 'Mexican covid-19 dataset' was provided by the Mexican government. this dataset contains an enormous number of anonymized patient-related information including pre-conditions.
+## 1. 'Mexican covid-19 dataset' was provided by the Mexican government. this dataset contains an enormous number of anonymized patient-related information including pre-conditions.
 # The raw dataset consists of 21 unique features and 1,048,576 unique patients.
 - sex: 1 for female and 2 for male.
 - age: of the patient.